sudo-de/ai-solar-rooftop-analysis-tool/README.md

-# AI Solar Rooftop Analysis Tool
+# AI Solar Rooftop Analysis
 This project has been birthed on the basis of an AI-based application that performs the analysis for rooftop solar potential through satellite imagery for the Wattmonk internship assessment.
 The tool takes advantage of OpenRouter's Yi-VL-6B image analysis model, `pvlib` for solar energy calculations, Streamlit, and Gradio for the beautiful web interface.
 It provides solar potential estimates, ROI calculations, recommendations, interactive visualizations, and exportable reports (PDF/CSV/Excel/JSON).

 ## Features